standardrhyme/stegsecure/README.md

 # stegSecure

 stegSecure is a software that runs alongside existing antivirus solutions to intercept new user files upon download, scans the images for
-LSB-steganography, and santizes them of hidden information.
+LSB-steganography, and santizes them of hidden information if it is found to be steganographic.

+It implements the Sample Pairs steganalysis algorithm, which returns a probability that a given image is steganographic (Dumitrescu 2003). stegSecure sanitizes the image if this probability is >50%.

 _**This version of stegSecure must be run on the Linux OS **_